 Delicious ramen noodle bowl with crispy pork belly and mushrooms

-Ramen noodles with pork belly
+Ramen noodle bowl with pork belly

 Ramen noodles with mushrooms and pork belly

 For the broth

 - 500 ml stock 2 cups

 - 1/2 tsp chinese 5 spice

 - 1 red chili in pieces, seeds removed